-Just because there will be three less episodes in Season 4, it doesn't mean fans should read this as a sign of the show coming to an end or read into how the episode count will affect the story.
+Just because there will be three fewer episodes in Season 4, it doesn't mean fans should read this as a sign of the show coming to an end or read into how the episode count will affect the story.

 Which cast members of Handmaid’s Tale will return for Season 4?